 February 24, 2022

 Roberta On Deck.
 Screen Syndicate's first album, Roberta Stars In The Big Doll House, A Hollywood Story is set for release on all the streaming services March 4.
 Screen Syndicate is a non-touring studio band so don't expect to see us in your town unless it's something like a one show film festival.
-Hear some song samples, check out the liner notes and song descriptions at the links.
+Hear the songs, check out the liner notes and song descriptions at the links.
 It's my favorite record we've ever done.

 February 7, 2022